 It is important to remove the stencil when the paint is still relatively wet especially when using acrylic paint.
 Acrylic paint is like plastic and still peel off in chunks if left to dry with the stencil.

 This is another reason why I like to cut up the design into sections so I can work each one to completion and peel off the stencil part while the paint is still well.

 If you don’t like the look of stenciled letters, you can also dab in the paint afterward with a small brush.
 I made this “J” monogram wreath for my daughter’s room which doesn’t need any special stencil treatment but the set of letters for this project in my resource library does have cutouts on the letters.

 The abstract flower was much easier.
-I just placed the out line down first and then transferred the stamen pieces individually.
+I first painted the background layer and let it dry for a few hours.
+After it was dry to the touch, I just placed the outline of the flower down first and then transferred the stamen pieces individually.

 Alternatively, if you are interested in how to make any font into a stencil in Cricut Design Space, check out my tutorial on how to do this.